 You will also find a brief list of items that you could collect around your home to assist in your observance of this Holy Week in the Home.
+For a more detailed look, check out our Holy Week in the Home post.

 Please remember that perfection is not needed, do what works best for your family, and is within your means.
 The ultimate goal is to unite ourselves with Holy Mother Church while going deeper into Her liturgies so we can grow spiritually in this time of sorrow.
 May this be the most fruitful time of the year for us as Holy Mother Church desires it to be.
+(Dates will vary per year.
+The dates listed were for 2020.)

-SUPPLIES: ☐ Palm, Olive, or other Tree Branches (PS) ■ Purple cloth (GF) ☐ Holy Water (to bless palms) (PS) ■ Paschal Candle (GF) ☐ Holy Water Font (GF) ☐ Incense (PS) ■ 2 Pilar/Taper Candles (PS, GF) ☐ 3 Prong Candle & Base (EV) (The Triple Candle is a "reed" with three candles or if possible one candle ☐ Veiled Crucifix on long stick/pole (PS) we that branches into three, which represents the Holy tape a metal crucifix to a wooden walking stick cover Trinity.
+SUPPLIES: ☐ Palm, Olive, or other Tree Branches (PS) ■ Purple cloth (GF) ☐ Holy Water (to bless palms) (PS) ■ Paschal Candle (GF) ☐ Incense (PS) □ Holy Water Font (GF) ■ 2 Pilar/Taper Candles (PS, GF) ☐ 3 Prong Candle & Base (EV) (The Triple Candle is a "reed" with three candles or if possible one candle ☐ Veiled Crucifix on long stick/pole (PS) we that branches into three, which represents the Holy tape a metal crucifix to a wooden walking stick cover Trinity.
 The reformed Holy Week replaced this with the with purple fabric.
 Paschal Candle.
 At each Lumen Christi one of the ☐ Spiritual reading/prayer book (HT) (for candles atop the reed is lit.)
-We will use 3 pillar perpetual Adoration before the family Enthronement candles on a rod iron base. of the Sacred Heart of Jesus) ■ Bells (EV) ☐ Olive Oil (HT, EV) ■ Altar & Linens (all days) ☐ Towel (HT) ☐ Pre-1955 Missal - St. Andrew's Missal for ■ Bowl (HT) Sacred Triduum - or-■ Water (HT) ☐ Hebdomada Sancta (Holy Week) booklets ■ Wooden clapper (HT) (two wooden spoons) (linked below, provided by Pre-1955Holymass.com) ☐ Fire/Fire Pit (GF) Spiritual Communion Prayers - offered daily ☐ Crucifix (GF) (Veneration/Adoration of the Cross)
+We will use 3 pillar perpetual Adoration before the family Enthronement candles on a rod iron base. of the Sacred Heart of Jesus) ■ Bells (EV) ☐ Olive Oil (HT, EV) ■ Altar & Linens (all days) ■ Towel (HT) ☐ Pre-1955 Missal - St. Andrew's Missal for ■ Bowl (HT) Sacred Triduum - or-■ Water (HT) ☐ Hebdomada Sancta (Holy Week) booklets ■ Wooden clapper (HT) (two wooden spoons) (linked below, provided by Pre-1955Holymass.com) ☐ Fire/Fire Pit (GF) Spiritual Communion Prayers - offered daily ☐ Crucifix (GF) (Veneration/Adoration of the Cross)